Sabrina (given name): Etymology

+Its Arabic equivalent is صابرينا ṣābrīnā, resulting from a folk etymology from the root ص ب ر "patience", although there is another variant سابرينا sābrīnā, its use is mostly restricted to Persians and other non-Arabs.

 Welsh legend

 According to a legend recounted by Geoffrey of Monmouth in the 12th century, Habren was the daughter of a king named Locrinus (also known as Locrin or Locrine in English) by his mistress, the Germanic princess Estrildis.
 Locrinus ruled England after the death of his father, Brutus of Troy, the legendary second founder of Britain.
 Locrinus cast aside his wife, Guendolen, and their son Maddan and acknowledged Sabrina and her mother, but the enraged Guendolen raised an army against him and defeated Locrinus in battle.
 Guendolen then ordered that Sabrina and her mother be drowned in the river.
 The river was named after Sabrina so Locrine's betrayal of Guendolen would never be forgotten.
 According to legend, Sabrina lives in the river, which reflects her mood.
 She rides in a chariot and dolphins and salmon swim alongside her.
 The later story suggests that the legend of Sabrina could have become intermingled with old stories of a river goddess or nymph.

+Fletcher refers to the legend in The Faithful Shepherdess (1608).
 Milton adopted the legend in his Comus (1634), using the Latin form Sabrina.

-Fletcher refers to the legend in The Faithful Shepherdess (1608).